demetriospogkas/D3-Charts-Generator/README.md

 # Generate D3 charts from the command line
-Python script that lets you generate from the command line D3 code base for three types of charts: bar, scatter and timeseries plots.
-Use it for quick previews of your charts, or build on the code base to create interactive visualizations.
+Python flask script that lets you generate from the command line D3 basic code for three types of charts: bar, scatter and timeseries plots.
+Use it for quick previews of your charts, or build on the generated code to create interactive visualizations.

 ## Usage